iOS 26

 ImageOptim is a great app that removes the metadata swiftly, and the best part is it’s free!

-Follow these steps below to get started on your Mac.
+Follow the steps below to get started on your Mac.

-- You can either right-click on the picture and select ImageOptim at the bottom of the menu.
+1. You can right-click on the picture and select ImageOptim at the bottom of the menu.

-It’ll immediately remove all metadata from the photos and also replace the original images with the new version.
+It’ll immediately remove all photo metadata and replace the original images with the new version.

-As you can see on the image above, we’ve reduced the image size by a 46.5% just by removing the metadata.
+As you can see in the image above, removing the metadata has reduced the image size by 46.5%.

 Remove EXIF Data from Photos on Windows

-- Next, select the Details tab to see the details and info about the image.
-Click on Remove Properties and Personal Information Link.
+1. Next, select the Details tab to view the image’s details and information.
+Click on the Remove Properties and Personal Information Link.

-On clicking the link, you see two options: One option allows the removal of all the metadata.
-The second option will enable you to pick and choose which metadata you want to delete.
+When you click the link, you see two options: One option allows you to remove all the metadata, and the second allows you to select which metadata you want to delete.

 Final Thoughts on Removing EXIF Data from Photos

-EXIF data carries a lot of information on the pictures you take.
-While the more popular social media companies do have the policy to strip off the geotag, it still makes sense to keep control of the content you put out in the world.
+EXIF data contains a lot of information about the pictures you take.
+While the more popular social media companies do have a policy of stripping off the geotag, it still makes sense to keep control of the content you put out in the world.

 Also, the same companies would be using the uploaded geotag information to their benefit.

-It’s always a good idea to either clean up the EXIF data or better not let your smartphone add any location tags at the least while you are taking new pictures.
+It’s always a good idea to either clean up the EXIF data or, better yet, not let your smartphone add any location tags, at least while you are taking new pictures.

 I hope this guide showed you how to remove EXIF data from your photos.
-If you have any feedback or questions, then please don’t hesitate to leave a comment below.
+If you have any feedback or questions, please don’t hesitate to comment below.